 GraceKennedy also supports education through the Grace & Staff Community Development Foundation, a Foundation established by the company’s staff to support development in low income communities adjacent to our locations in Jamaica.

-In Belize we are involved in school feeding programmes, as well as a business education programme under which the company seeks to sensitize students at all levels about business issues.
+In Belize we are involved in school feeding programmes, as well as a business education programme under which the company seeks to sensitise students at all levels about business issues.

 GraceKennedy has a history of involvement with local sporting associations based on our perception of organized sports as one of the greatest vehicles for promoting fair play, discipline and a drive for excellence among youth.

 GraceKennedy is a longstanding supporter of schoolboy cricket.
-In Jamaica, we are major sponsors of the Grace Shield and Grace Headley Cup cricket competitions, both of which are managed by the Inter-Secondary Schools Sports Association (ISSA) in collaboration with our financial services companies.
+In Jamaica, we are major sponsors of the Grace Shield and Grace Headley Cup Cricket Competitions, both of which are managed by the Inter-Secondary Schools Sports Association (ISSA), in collaboration with companies in our financial services division.

-Our subsidiary, GraceKennedy Money Services, partners with local leagues and associations across Jamaica to sponsor basketball and soccer under the Western Union brand.
+GraceKennedy Money Services partners with local leagues and associations across Jamaica to sponsor basketball and soccer under the Western Union brand.
 Another subsidiary, Dairy Industries (Ja.)
 Ltd., is also a long-time sponsor of local soccer.

 Several of our companies initiate local beautification projects including the establishment of play areas for young children.
-The Jamaica International Insurance Company (JIIC) and GraceKennedy Belize are two of our companies that invest heavily in beautification projects.
+GK General Insurance Company Limited (GKI) and GraceKennedy (Belize) Limited (GKB) are two of our companies that invest heavily in beautification projects.